Breast Cancer Support Services – Where To Start

 What does a breast care nurse do?

-Our specialist breast care nurses are health professionals that have been trained to manage the care of patients with breast cancer.
-Their role is to be the principal liaison between the patients and the specialists who are coordinating their treatment.
+Our specialist breast care nurses are health professionals that have been trained to manage the care of clients with breast cancer.
+Their role is to be the principal liaison between the clients and the specialists who are coordinating their treatment.
 This could be surgery, chemotherapy or radiotherapy.
-They help to clarify technical or complicated information that a patient may not understand.
-They are there to provide emotional support as well as being a friend to the patient and their families.
+They help to clarify technical or complicated information that a client may not understand.
+They are there to provide emotional support as well as being a friend to the client and their families.

 What does a counsellor do?